theSundayProgrammer/WebAuth/README.md

 Redis is a NOSQL key-value database.
 While the type of the key can be only a string the type of a value can in addition to being a primitive type like number, string, blob or hyperloglog, can also be a set, a map or a sequence.
 A map in Redis is called a HMAP  or hasp-map, indicating its implementation, and a sequence is called a list.
 For details refer to Redis.

-Notice that the three data structures: set, map and sequence cover almost all dat structure requirements.
+Notice that the three data structures: set, map and sequence cover almost all data structure requirements.
 Redis does not provide a recursive data structure.
 A set cannot contain another set.
 With some discipline though we could achieve the same result by having a set of keys with each key refering to another set or map or sequence.